How restrictions will be phased out

 - The Public Health Agency's recommendations for cultural and leisure associations will be lifted.
 This will affect training and activities outdoors, for example, as well as advice to avoid crowding, etc.

-- The opening hours of venues serving food and drink will be extended further.
+- The regulation of opening hours for venues serving food and drink will be removed.

-- Rules on the maximum number of individuals per party and distance between parties will be lifted for venues serving food and drink outdoors.
+- Rules on the maximum number of individuals per party will be lifted for venues serving food and drink outdoors.

 - Association meetings and general meetings can continue to be held, as long as they can be held without crowding.